liyasthomas/mnmlurl/README.md

 :fire: **Custom and random alias support**: Add your own custom alias or generate a random one.

-:1234: **Qenerate QR code**: Create and download shortened URL's QR code.
+:1234: **Generate QR code**: Create and download shortened URL's QR code.

 :alembic: **Manage URLs**: Delete already created alias to update/create new URLs.